griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 **Terraforming Java** into Planet Kotlin with only simple top level functions takes Us far enough into the Functional [Goldilocks Zone](https://exoplanets.nasa.gov/resources/323/goldilocks-zone/) to be useful

-To keep transforming or to "Kotlinate" existing Object-Orientated Kotlin is also encouraged in **Chapter 16** (Interfaces to Functions) where dependencies can be expressed as a functiion type rather than coupled to a compile time interface
+To keep transforming or to "Kotlinate" existing Object-Orientated Kotlin is also encouraged in **Chapter 16** (Interfaces to Functions) where dependencies can be expressed as a function type rather than coupled to a compile time interface

 **Chapter 21** (Exceptions to Values)